camunda-community-hub/camunda-8-code-studio/README.md

 # 🚀Getting Started
 This section describes the prerequisites for this course.
 In order to participate, you need to set up a development environment of your choice.
-We are going to support you either in Node.js, Spring Boot, DotNet or Python.
+We are going to support you either in Node.js, Spring Boot, or .Net.
 Please make sure you have the supported version and an IDE of your choice installed.

 | Environment   | Supported Version|